The Best Food Proportions for Weight Loss

 - Pumpkin soup

-- Baked tomatoes or peppers (raw ones can be a bit difficult to digest)
+- And, finally, baked tomatoes or peppers (raw ones can be a bit difficult to digest)

 Protein options for dinner: